onewelcome/react-lib-components/CONTRIBUTING.md

 - Keep in mind to do a controlled components.
 - Code style & linter is configured to automatically format code & show problems with your changes.

+#### Hooks
+In case you have created a `hook` for your component.
+Please document the reason why it is needed.
+In addition, hooks need to be stored inside of `src/hooks` and needs to be tested.
+Make sure to also document your hook.
+Create a `stories.mdx` file inside of the `stories/hooks` folder.
+You can copy any existing hook's documentation to use as a template.
 ### Accepting the change

 If you have submitted a pull request you're done......